saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity.md

 ## Features

-The Backtrace Unity SDK reports on 6 classes of errors:
+The Backtrace Unity SDK reports on the following types of errors:

 * Log errors - Error messages in the console log.
 Logged by Debug.LogError (a variant of Debug.Log).
 * Unhandled Exceptions - Exceptions that occur outside of an explicit try / catch statement.